SnowyMouse/invader/README.md

                                Default: none
   -R --resource-maps <dir>     Specify the directory for loading resource maps.
-                               (by default this is the maps directory) -t --tags <dir>              Use the specified tags directory.
+                               (by default this is the maps directory) -t --tags <dir>              Add the specified tags directory.
 Use multiple times to add more directories, ordered by precedence.
-  -T --tag-space <size>        Override the tag space.
-This may result in a map
-                               that does not work with the stock games.
+Default (if unset): "tags" -T --tag-space <size>        Override the tag space.
+This may result in a map that does not work with the stock games.
 You can specify the number of bytes, optionally